rizkymille/rasendriya-teknofest-2021/README.md

 # Rasendriya
-Rasendriya is a flying wing UAV for Tübitak International Unmanned Aerial Vehicle (UAV) Competition with two mission: loiter in one point and dropping 2 ball payloads
+Rasendriya is a flying wing UAV for Tübitak International Unmanned Aerial Vehicle (UAV) Competition with two mission:
+Mission 1:
+Loiter in one point
+Mission 2:
+Dropping 2 ball payloads